Muireadhach Albanach Ó Dálaigh: The Fifth Crusade

-Muireadhach, like his fellow Gaelic poet Gillebrìghde Albanach, went on the Fifth Crusade and travelled to Acre and Damietta (as well as other places, like Rome).
-In 1228 he was apparently allowed to re-enter Ireland.
+Muireadhach, like his fellow Gaelic poet Gillebrìghde Albanach, went to the Holy Land during the Fifth Crusade, where he composed a poem in exile.
+Records have him travelled to Acre and Damietta (as well as other places, like Rome).
+He passed through Ireland on his return, where he wrote a poem to Murchad Ó Briain, a descendant of Brian Boru, praising his ancestry.